miykael/xbar_deltatime_tracker/README.md

 ## Installation

-The easiest way to run this script in the background is to use the [Bitbar](https://github.com/matryer/bitbar) application.
+The easiest way to run this script in the background is to use the [xbar](https://github.com/matryer/xbar) application.
 As this application is restricted to Mac OS X, the installation here is restricted to this OS, however the script `track_timedelta.5s.sh` should run on any OS which supports bash.

-The following instruction are focused on how to make this script run on a Mac OS X using the bitbar application:
+The following instruction are focused on how to make this script run on a Mac OS X using the xbar application:

-1. Install bitbar application as described [here](https://github.com/matryer/bitbar#installing-bitbar), either via the terminal or by installing it as an application.
+1. Install xbar application as described [here](https://github.com/matryer/xbar#installing-xbar), either via the terminal or by installing it as an application.
-2. Create a plugin folder to store bitbar scripts, in our case this is under `~/bitbar` or `/Users/username/bitbar`.
+2. Create a plugin folder to store xbar scripts, in our case this is under `~/xbar` or `/Users/username/xbar`.
-3. Download script `track_timedelta.5s.sh` from this repository and store it in the bitbar plugin folder mentioned in the previous point.
+3. Download script `track_timedelta.5s.sh` from this repository and store it in the xbar plugin folder mentioned in the previous point.

 ## Usage via Keyboard Shurtcuts

-Once the script is stored in the bitbar plugin folder and bitbar is refreshed, than the script can be used via the dropdown menu.
+Once the script is stored in the xbar plugin folder and xbar is refreshed, than the script can be used via the dropdown menu.
 However, the recommended way to use this script is by assigning keyboar shortcuts which allow to **(1) restart/update the timer** or **(2) stop the timer** and set it back to idle status.

 The quickest way to get this done on a Mac OS X, is via the application **Automator**.
 The steps are as follows:

 1. Open **Automator** application and create a new file (either via the menubar "File > New" or directly with the `⌘N` shortcut).
 2. As document type, select **Quick Action**:
    <img src="static/automator_01.png" width=400px>
 3. As shown in the image below: First, select **Utilities** on the right.
 Second, select **Run Shell Script** and drag and drop it to the right part of the window.
 Third, select **no input** in the **Workflow receives** dropdown menu.
 Fourth, add the bash command to update the timedeltas, starting with the path to the script `track_timedelta.5s.sh`.
-In our case this bash command is `bash ~/bitbar/track_timedelta.5s.sh update_deltas`
+In our case this bash command is `bash ~/xbar/track_timedelta.5s.sh update_deltas`
    <img src="static/automator_02.png" width=800px>
 4. Save this automator script under a name, e.g. `track_timedelta`.
 5. Redo point 3. but this time replace `update_deltas` in the bash command with `tracker_off` and store this new automator script under a seocnd name, e.g. `track_timedelta_off`.